okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/step-up-authentication/main/index.md

 Okta has created predefined `acr_values` that are described in the [Predefined parameter values](#predefined-parameter-values) section.
 You can include one of these values, based on your use case, in the client authorization request to request a different authentication assurance.
 The authorization server returns an access token and/or an ID token that contains the `acr` claim.
 This claim conveys information about the level of assurance that the user verified at the time of authentication.
 The resource server can then validate these parameters to ensure that the user verified the required level of assurance.

 > **Note:** You can specify a `max_age` parameter value to require an elapsed time frame.
-Additionally, if you want to ignore the existing session and reauthenticate the user each time, pass `max_age=0` in the request.
+Also, if you want to ignore the existing session and reauthenticate the user each time, pass `max_age=0` in the request.
 For Classic Engine, pass `max_age=1`.
 See the [Request parameters table](/docs/reference/api/oidc/#request-parameters) for the `/authorize` endpoint for more information on `max_age`.

-Okta's [redirect and embedded](/docs/concepts/redirect-vs-embedded/) deployment models support the use of the `acr_values` parameter.
-The parameter works with any OpenID Connect application, such as web, native, or SPA, and it’s supported by both the [org authorization server and custom authorization servers](/docs/concepts/auth-servers/).
+The Okta [redirect and embedded](/docs/concepts/redirect-vs-embedded/) deployment models support the use of the `acr_values` parameter.
+The parameter works with any OpenID Connect application, such as web, native, or SPA, and both the [org authorization server and custom authorization servers](/docs/concepts/auth-servers/) support it.

 ### Evaluation flow

-In Okta Identity Engine, assurances from policies are always evaluated in order of factor verification, constraints, and re-authentication.
+In Identity Engine, assurances from policies are always evaluated in order of factor verification, constraints, and re-authentication.
 The [global session policy](/docs/concepts/policies/#sign-on-policies) is evaluated first, then the authentication policy, and then the `acr_values` parameter in the request.
 The authentication policy is always evaluated before the `acr_values` parameter.

-In Okta Classic Engine when a user doesn't have a session, the more restrictive policy is evaluated first, such as the Okta sign-on policy or the application sign-on policy.
-Additionally, if an assurance requirement is more restrictive, such as an `acr_values` parameter, that is evaluated first.
+In Classic Engine when a user doesn't have a session, the more restrictive policy is evaluated first, such as the Okta sign-on policy or the application sign-on policy.
+Also, if an assurance requirement is more restrictive, such as an `acr_values` parameter, that's evaluated first.
 The second most restrictive policy or assurance requirement is then evaluated and so on.
 When a user already has a session, the application sign-on policy is always evaluated first.
 Then, the `acr_values` parameter in the request.

-In both Identity Engine and Classic Engine, if the user has a session, the previously satisfied authenticators are considered before prompting for factors that are required by the `acr_values` parameter in the request.
-Additionally, if the user is unable to satisfy the level of assurance, Okta returns an [error](https://openid.net/specs/openid-connect-unmet-authentication-requirements-1_0.html) (`error=unmet_authentication_requirements`) to the callback endpoint.
+In both Identity Engine and Classic Engine, if the user has a session, the previously satisfied authenticators are considered before prompting for factors that the `acr_values` parameter requires in the request.
+Also, if the user is unable to satisfy the level of assurance, Okta returns an [error](https://openid.net/specs/openid-connect-unmet-authentication-requirements-1_0.html) (`error=unmet_authentication_requirements`) to the callback endpoint.

 ### Factor enrollment